Pixel-Solitaire/Enhanced-YouTube-Shortcode/readme.txt

 *  Include the *HTML 5* code.

-*  Add more option switchs.
+*  Even more option switchs.

 *  Take over the world.

-Not necessarily in that order.
+Not necessarily in that order ;-)

 == License ==